Photography of Cathedrals, Churches, Castles and other historical buildings.

-Anything about historical architecture, especially pre-1700 interests me.
-Touring around Europe as a child, visiting large cathedrals, chateaux and stately homes certainly sparked this passion, especially for Britain’s grandest Castles and Cathedrals.
-I now tour the country revisiting these historic and iconic buildings – but this time with a better camera 🙂
+Anything about historical architecture, especially pre-1650 interests me.
+Touring around Europe as a child, visiting the hugest cathedrals, chateaux and stately homes certainly sparked this passion, especially for Britain’s own Castles and Cathedrals.
+I now tour the country when I can, revisiting these historic and iconic buildings – but this time with a better camera 🙂

 Now, I’m not a particularly religious man, but I love the space that a Cathedral creates, I love the ambiance, the atmosphere, but most importantly to me – the engineering behind them and I simply marvel at how such amazing structures were built nearly 1000 years ago using many long lost traditional techniques and skills.